According to Squarespace, its templates are “award-winning”. But that could mean anything, really. It could even just be marketing mumbo-jumbo.

 Conclusion: Pros and Cons of Squarespace Templates

-There is a lot to like about Squarespace templates.
+There is a lot to like about Squarespace templates – and even more so with version 7.1.
 The website design is impeccable, as expected, but the customization and range also appear to give just the right amount of choice without being overwhelming.

 Pros of Squarespace Templates